 - What symptoms of depression do you see in Henry?

 - How are symptoms of depression differentiated from the symptoms of Henry’s medical issues?

 - What medications are generally indicated to treat depression?

 - How are these medications monitored?
 What are the side effects specific to older adults?
 How is a response measured?

-B. Assign students to older adults they can interview and access.
-Introduce students to the How to Try This series and have them access the assigned older adults using tools in the materials section that re appropriate for the clients.
+- Assign students to older adults they can interview and access.
+Introduce students to the How to Try This series and have them access the assigned older adults using tools that are appropriate for the clients.

 - How is functioning affected by the client’s issue?

 - How might medications play a role in the symptomatology?